Impu27/gamehub/README.md

 ## Acknowledgements

-This project was developed as part of a workshop on Microservices, Docker, Kubernetes, and CI/CD automation conducted by Teju Bagalad.
+This project was developed as part of a workshop on Microservices, Docker, Kubernetes, and CI/CD automation conducted by Tejashwini Bagalad.
 I would like to thank her for providing the foundational material, guidance, and the original starter repository used as the base for this project.